nearit/Android-SDK/docs/custom-bkg-notification.md

 </receiver>
 ```
 This receiver, along with a built-in service (not to be declared in the app manifest), creates the background functionality.
-By extending NearItBroadcastReceiver and NearItIntentService you can customize the app background behaviour.
+By extending NearItBroadcastReceiver and NearItIntentService you can customize the app background behavior.

-In the `onReceive` method of your custom receiver, start your custom service
+In the `onReceive` method of your custom receiver, start your custom service:
 ```java
 @Override
 public void onReceive(Context context, Intent intent) {